mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 ## endpoints.xml<a name="endpointsxml"/>
 This file should contain every inbound and outbound endpoint of your integration app.
 It is intended to contain the application API.
-In this particular template, this file contains a couple of poll inbound endpoints that query salesforce and database for updates using watermark as mentioned before.
+In this particular template, this file contains a couple of poll inbound endpoints that query Salesforce and database for updates using watermark as mentioned before.

 ## businessLogic.xml<a name="businesslogicxml"/>
 This file holds the functional aspect of the template (points 2. to 4. described in the [template overview](#templateoverview)).
-Its main component is a [*Batch job*][8], and it includes *steps* for both executing the synchronization from Salesforce instance A to Database instance B, and the other way around.
+Its main component is a [*Batch job*][8], and it includes *steps* for both executing the synchronization from Salesforce to Database, and the other way around.

 ## errorHandling.xml<a name="errorhandlingxml"/>